ASchneidman/odml_labs/lab5/lab5-projects.md

 2: Execution
 ----
 1. What have you achieved today / this week?
 Was this more than you had planned to get done?
 If so, what do you think worked well?

+This week we completed benchmarks for on device speaker diarization.
+Getting the pipeline to run worked reasonably well, although our diarization error rate leaves much to be desired.

-2. Was there anything you had hoped to achieve, but did not?
+3. Was there anything you had hoped to achieve, but did not?
 What happened?
 How did you work to resolve these challenges?
-3. What were the contributions of each group member towards all of the above?
+4. What were the contributions of each group member towards all of the above?

 3: Next steps
 ----